TypalAcademy/proximal-projection-algorithm/docs/index.md

 ---
-hide:
-  - navigation
-  - toc
 title: Home
-description: Documentation for code used in the paper for the Proximal Projection (PP) algorithm.
+description: Documentation for code used in the paper Proximal Projection Method for Stable Linearly Constrained Optimization.
 ---

 # Proximal Projection Algorithm

-This website provides documentation for code used in the paper for the Proximal Projection (PP) algorithm.
+This website provides documentation for code used in the paper _Proximal Projection Method for Stable Linearly Constrained Optimization_.

 <center>